jhenninot/hass-comapsmarthome/README.md

 * Thermostat zone: set temperature, current temperature and humidity
 * Pilot wire zone: set preset mode
 * Set home away, home back for housing
-* Set schedule for a given zone (list of schedules is available under housing sensor)
+* Set schedule for all zones (a dedicated select component will automaticcaly craated wiht all available schedules)

 Does not support: